zorael/kameloso/README.md

     --server irc.freenode.net \
     --nickname "kameloso" \
     --admins "you,friend,thatguy" \
-    --homeChannels "#channel,#elsewhere" \
+    --homeChannels "#mychannel,#elsewhere" \
     --guestChannels "#d,##networking" \
     --save

 Configuration file written to /home/user/.config/kameloso/kameloso.conf
 ```

-Later invocations of `--save` will regenerate the file.
+Invocations of `--save` with an existing configuration file will regenerate it.
 It will never overwrite custom settings, only complement them with new ones.
-Mind however that it will delete any lines not corresponding to a currently *available* setting, so settings that relate to plugins *that are currently not built in* are silently removed.
+Mind however that it will delete any lines not corresponding to a currently *available* plugin, so any orphan sections belonging to plugins that are currently not built in will be silently removed.

 ### Display settings